turingschool/front-end-curriculum/projects/whateverly.md

 * [ ] Novice - Developers do not tag instructors in the two required PRs by due dates listed in the project outline or tagged PR has fewer than 200 lines of code.
 The developer creating the PR does not summarize the changes or why the changes were made.
 Reviewers are not leaving line-by-line feedback/comments _or_ are merging the PR before changes are made.

 * [ ] Advanced Beginner -  Developers tag instructors in both required PRs by due dates _or_ in one of the two required.
-PR has between 200 - 350 lines of code.
-The developer creating the PR summarizes the changes made but does not explain _why_ those changes were necessary.
+PR has less than the required lines of code in PR.
 Reviewers do not leave line-by-line feedback.
 May be merging PR before feedback is incorporated.

 * [ ] Proficient - Developers tag instructors in both required PRs by due dates.
 PR is between 350 - 450 lines of code.
 The developer creating the PR summarizes the changes made, why those changes were necessary, and asks for insights.
 Reviewers leave line-by-line comments/feedback and wait to merge PR until feedback is incorporated.